Services

 Voice Disorders

-People with dysphagia have difficulty swallowing and may even experience pain when swallowing.
+Patients with Dysphagia have difficulty swallowing and may even experience pain when swallowing.
 Some patients may be completely unable to swallow and others may have trouble safely swallowing liquids, foods, or saliva.
 The challenges associated with this condition often make it difficult to take in enough calories and fluids to nourish the body and can lead to additional serious medical problems.

 There are different treatments for various types of Dysphagia.
 For some people, treatment may involve muscle exercises to strengthen weak facial muscles or to improve coordination.
-Bristol Regional Speech and Hearing Center is proud to introduce our new VitalStim Therapy.
-This Neuromuscular Electronic Stimulation or NMES is non-invasive and it uses small electrical currents to stimulate the muscles used for swallowing.
+Bristol Regional Speech and Hearing Center is proud to employ Speech-Language Pathologists with experience in helping patients with this condition.

 Who is at high risk?